catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 is self-healing and self-managing.
 Data is seamlessly replicated on three different servers in the same region, making it fault tolerant and resilient.

-The loss of a node or a disk leads to the data being quickly recovered on another disk or node.
+The loss of a node or disk leads to the data being quickly recovered on another node or disk.
 The system runs frequent CRC checks to protect data from soft corruption.
 The corruption of a single bit can be detected and automatically restored to a healthy state.